-Some areas of respiratory protection that may be considered as special problems (or at least special respirator program concerns) deserve their own articles, which can be found at the following website links: CBRN respirators1, compressed breathing air for atmosphere supplying respirators, change schedules for respirator chemical cartridges, and respiratory protection for nanoparticles.
+Some areas of respiratory protection that may be considered as special problems (or at least special respirator program concerns) deserve their own articles, which are addressed under separate covers and can be found at the following website link (Industrial Hygiene Topics).
+These covers include compressed breathing air for atmosphere supplying respirators, change schedules for respirator chemical cartridges, and respiratory protection for nanoparticles.